|1.||What stem cells are used in your clinic (adult stem cells, bone marrow stem cells, cord blood stem cells, fetal stem cells)?

 |7.||Is this in- or outpatient treatment?

-This is outpatient treatment taking 3–5 hours a day.
+This is outpatient treatment taking 4–5 hours a day.
 During the treatment, the attendant may stay in the hospital room together with the patient, especially when the patient needs assistance.
-Only patients in very advanced condition are left in the clinic for observation in pre- and post-transplantation period.
+Only patients in very advanced condition are left in the clinic during the treatment.

 |8.||Can the treatment result in teratomas or other tumors?